berriestrawberrie/ExpressPostGre/README.md

 Visit [localhost:3000](http://localhost:3000)

+Displays all the players in the table joined to their score data

 ### Endpoint: `GET /top-players`

 Returns the top 3 players with the highest total scores across all games, sorted in descending order.